ssbreno/teddy-test/README.md

 5. **Run Migrations**:  Use `npm run migrate:run` to run migrations.
 6. **Start the Application**: Use `npm run start` to start the application.

-You can import all endpoint configurations from the `/docs` folder into Postman for API testing.

 ## Testing